 Played with by Terry Pratchett in the Discworld novel Small Gods.
 The hero saves a predator, who (now bound by Narrative Convention to do the Androcles) tracks the hero down to symbolically not kill him.
 However, as is noted, other people didn't save it, and so are fair game.

-The Book of Three (1964), the first of Lloyd Alexander's Prydain novels.
+The Book of Three (1964), the first of Lloyd Alexander's Chronicles of Prydain novels.
 Taran helps a wounded baby gwythaint (a species of gigantic dangerous bird creatures forced to serve the Big Bad Arawn).
 The favor is repaid twice; once in the first book when the gwythaint tells Gwydion where to find Taran and the Horned King, and more significantly at the end of the fifth and final book.